 ATOMIC BOMBINGS AT 75: The Enduring Myth of Hiroshima & Nagasaki

 After the U.S. atomic bombings of Hiroshima and Nagasaki On Aug.
 6 and Aug.
 9, 1945, there then ensued a U.S. propaganda campaign to claim the slaughter of more than 200,000 people saved lives, writes John LaForge.

 ATOMIC BOMBINGS AT 75: Hiroshima and the Backlash Against Historical Truth

-On the 50th anniversary of the bombings of Hiroshima and Nagasaki, historians at the Smithsonian tried to present a truthful accounting of that U.S. decision-making but were stopped by right-wing politicians led by then-House Speaker Newt Gingrich who insisted on maintaining comforting myths, recalls Gary G. Kohls.
+On the 50th anniversary of Hiroshima and Nagasaki in 1995 historians at the Smithsonian tried to present a truthful accounting of that U.S. decision-making but were stopped by right-wing politicians who insist on maintaining comforting myths, recalls Gary G. Kohls.

 ATOMIC BOMBINGS AT 75: When Time Stopped in Hiroshima—and When it Was Stolen

 The first atomic bomb burst at 8:15 a.m. over the city of Hiroshima leaving its impression on a watch that disappeared 44 years later, reports Joe Lauria.